IntentArchitect/Docs/articles/whats-new/2023/07/index.md

 - Intent Architect 4.0.2

-### MediatR 12.1 upgrade
+### MediatR NuGet packages upgraded 12.1

-We have upgraded our modules from MediatR 10.X to the latest MediatR 12.1.
-From a MediatR perspective these are breaking changes.
-From an Intent perspective our modules will handle the migration for you.
+We have upgraded our MediatR modules from using version `10.x` of the NuGet packages to use the latest `12.1.x` packages.
+Although the changes to MediatR NuGet packages are considered "breaking", Intent Architect's MediatR module is able to fix these breaking changes in your codebase automatically.

 **Noteworthy changes you can expect to see.**